The "FAIR data toolkit"

 The HEAP tools are part of EHEN's virtual exposome toolbox, which is a signposting hub for the tools developed by the European Human Exposome Network projects.
 They include data models, guidelines and protocols,

-Published in the journal Genome Biology in February 2022 by the Work Package 8 team from the University of Innsbruck.
+Published in the journal Genome Biology in February 2022 by the Work Package 8 team at the University of Innsbruck.

 The findings imply that there are multiple epigenetic clocks, many of which are tissue-specific, and that the differential tick rate between these clocks may be an informative surrogate measure of disease risk.

-Published in Open Research Europe in June 2022 by the Work Package 2 team from MLCF Foundation.
+Published in Open Research Europe in June 2022 by the Work Package 2 team at MLCF Foundation (now Lygature).

 Proposal for a ‘funnel-and-sieves’ model for deciding who are joint controllers under GDPR legislation for the data processing in research consortia and who are not.

-Published in the journal Computer in July 2021 by the Work Package 7 team from the Medical University of Graz and the Work Package 2 team from MLCF Foundation.
+Published in the journal Computer in July 2021 by the Work Package 7 team at the Medical University of Graz and the Work Package 2 team at MLCF Foundation (now Lygature).

 Practical guidelines for those applying artificial intelligence to provide a concise checklist to a wide group of stakeholders.

-Published in the journal Computer in February 2022 by the Work Package 7 team from the Medical University of Graz.
+Published in the journal New Biotechnology in September 2022 by the Work Package 7 team at the Medical University of Graz.

-Published in the journal IEEE in February 2022 by the Work Package 7 team from the Medical University of Graz.
+Published in the journal IEEE in February 2022 by the Work Package 7 team at the Medical University of Graz.

 A 5-step approach for developing personas to support human-centered design of AI applications, with practical examples from personas development for AI solutions for digital pathology.

-Published in the journal New Biotechnology in September 2022 by the Work Package 7 team from the Medical University of Graz.
+Published in the journal BMJ Open in June 2022 by the Consumer Exposure Monitoring System Work Package team from at Statens Serum Institut.

-Published in the journal Nature, Scientific Reports in July 2022 by the Work Package 3 team from the Karolinska Institute.
+Published in the journal Nature, Scientific Reports in July 2022 by the Large sample Cohorts Work Package team from at Karolinska Institutet.